I sent out the blog assignment awhile back: https://massmediabrew.com/2019/10/24/tv-week-blog-11-4/

-Did you like it, why or why not.
+Did you like the films, why or why not.
 Which characters did you like?
 Why?
 Always think of why.

-This movie was made 20+ years ago — does it hold up?
-If released today, would this movie work?
+These movies were made 20+ to almost 30 years ago — do they hold up?
+If released today, would the movie work?
 Be successful?
 Give me reasons.
 Anything else you want to add?
-Go for it!
-Use Rodman’s text or anything else so far in the semester if you want.

 The only unacceptable answer is: I don’t like/watch these kind of movies.

 I don’t like romantic comedies yet I saw Sleepless in Seattle and You’ve Got Mail!
 And they’re so good.

 Both films are in MP4 format, so you can watch them on your iPhone, iPad, etc. The run time is about 1 hour 40 minutes so please make the time to watch both.

 The link expires on Monday at 12:30pm so if you haven’t downloaded it by Monday morning 10/14, you missed out.

 Looking forward to lecturing on film history and BOTH films next week.

 Extra Credit: Really go to town on these, and extend the work.
 I will consider extra credit for it.